cityofballarat/data-quality/README.md

 We will continue to review this Data Quality Guide to ensure that we meet the needs of our users.

-We welcome all feedback to improve the quality of data published on **Data.gov.s[]()g**.
-Raise an issue on Github or drop us an email at feedback@data.gov.sg if you have any comments or queries on the guide.
+We welcome all feedback to improve the quality of data published on **Data.ballarat.vic.gov.au**.
+Let us know on **Data.ballarat.vic.gov.au** if you have any comments or queries on the guide.